-One of the many ways the Beatles changed popular music was by writing their own singles.
+One of the many ways The Beatles changed popular music was by writing their own singles.
 They wanted to become one of the great songwriting duos, and were also very generous in giving their material away to other artists to record.
-Much is made of the supposed Beatles-Rolling Stones rivalry, but it’s often forgotten that the Stones’ second single was a cover of I Wanna Be Your Man.
-Another great example is Billy J Kramer, who (with the Dakotas) took Bad to Me to number 1.
+Much is made of the supposed Beatles-Rolling Stones rivalry, but it’s often forgotten that the Stones’ second single was a cover of Lennon and McCartney’s I Wanna Be Your Man.
+Another great example is Billy J Kramer, who (with The Dakotas) took Bad to Me to number 1.

 Written by: Paul McCartney & John Lennon

 Weeks at number 1: 3 (22 August-11 September)

 5 September: The Profumo affair took another turn during Bad to Me‘s three-week reign, with model and showgirl Christine Keeler arrested for perjury.
 On 6 December she found herself sentenced to nine months in prison.